 To reduce the transmission of COVID-19 in indoor environments, we recommend the following:

-Ventilation systems must draw as much outside air into an environment as possible
+Ventilation systems must draw as much clean outside air into an environment as possible.
+Take measures to filter adequately, especially in built-up areas or those with an API of 50 or more

-HVAC systems should utilise the best quality filters that a practicable, given the constraints on power capability, and maintaining air flow velocity
+HVAC systems should utilise the best quality filters that are practicable, given the constraints on plant capability, capacity and maintaining airflow velocity.
+Ideally, deploy Germicidal UV-C, MERV14 - HEPA for coronavirus.

-Systems should maximize the number of air changes in each room per hour (we recommend a risk assessed approach to suit use, ideally achieving 10 air changes per hour or more or targeting 15 litres/person/second occupancy.
-For new build systems this can be readily achieved, but existing buildings or systems may require major refit or upgrade
+Systems should maximize the number of air changes in each room per hour.
+We recommend a risk-assessed approach to suit use, ideally achieving 10 air changes per hour or more but not less than 15 litres/person/second occupancy.
+For new buildings, this can be specified, but existing buildings or systems may require major refit or upgrade.
+Air distribution is just as important as the design flow rate.

-If 10+ air changes per hour cannot be achieved, maximize flow rate, supplement air mixing with fans and introduce UVC-upper room emitters
+If 10+ air changes per hour cannot be achieved, or air distribution is inadequate, dead spots exist, then supplement air mixing with fans carefully located, and introduce fan-assisted germicidal UV upper room emitters for local intervention.

-In more complicated or higher risk environments, use CFD (computational fluid dynamics) modelling to predict air flow, distribution, dead zones and aerosol generation mapping to engineer targeted UV-C interventions whilst maintaining safety
+In more complicated or higher risk environments, using CFD (computational fluid dynamics) modelling to predict airflow, distribution, dead zones and aerosol generation mapping to engineer targeted UV-C interventions whilst maintaining safety.

 How does UV-C work?